programs-page-banner-img

 Increase Access to Care Program & Training

-The Increase Access to Care for Agricultural Workers (IAC) Program and associated training opportunities were launched in collaboration with the Ag Worker Access Campaign, to assist health center staff in accurately identifying, classifying and reporting their Migratory and Seasonal Agricultural Worker (MSAW) patients in the Uniform Data System (UDS).
+The Increase Access to Care for Migratory and Seasonal Agricultural Workers (IAC) Program and associated training opportunities were launched to assist health center staff in accurately identifying, classifying and reporting their MSAW patients in the Uniform Data System (UDS).

 float-icon-ncfh

-Since its creation, the IAC Program has grown to include a national virtual network comprised of health centers, health center-controlled networks, and primary care associations working together toward the mutual goal of increasing access to care for MSAWs and their families.
+Since its creation in 2015, the IAC Program has expanded into a national virtual network of health centers, health center-controlled networks, and primary care associations working together toward the mutual goal of increasing access to full-scope and consistent primary health care services for MSAW families.

 ABOUT THE PROGRAM

-The IAC Program was designed to assist health centers in accurately identifying, registering, and reporting their patients… We know that agricultural workers are being served, but are not always asked the right questions and, therefore, often not identified and reported properly in the UDS.
-IAC Program members represent a national network of Health Centers, Health Center-Controlled Networks and Primary Care Associations.
+The IAC Program was designed to assist health centers in accurately identifying, registering, and reporting their patients.
+We know that MSAWs are being served, but are not always asked the right questions and, therefore, often not identified and reported properly in the UDS.

 Through the IAC Program, which consists of training, small group trainings, and support, NCFH has been able to help health centers modify their current systems and registration processes to demonstrate their effectiveness.
-As a result, participating health center patient registration teams are implementing the steps necessary to identify and accurately report MSAWs and their families when they register and are participating in Program Action Planning to reach their increase access goals.
+As a result, participating health center teams are implementing the steps necessary to identify and accurately report MSAWs and their families when they register and are also participating in Program Action Planning as a strategic approach to increasing access to comprehensive primary healthcare services for this special medically underserved population.

 The IAC Program has three infrastructure concepts that serve as foundational pillars of the program and are seen as critical to health center success in increasing care for MSAWs, including: